-The best adhesives for bonding PVC are Cyanoacrylates UV curable adhesives because it is important for one of the substrates to transmit UV light.
+The best adhesives for bonding PVC are Cyanoacrylates UV curable adhesives because one of the substrates needs to transmit UV light.

-Ans.
-Contrary to copper pipes, PVC pipes can resist corrosion as it is a plastic, and as it is thicker than a copper pipe, it can also withstand a good amount pressure and impact.
+Contrary to copper pipes, PVC pipes can resist corrosion as they are plastic and thicker than copper pipes, they can also withstand a good amount of pressure and impact.
 In addition, PVC pipes are better placed in high-traffic areas as it’s not a good heat conductor like copper.

-Ans.
-Most PVC pipes will be able to hold at least 28 pounds of weight before they start bending.
+Most PVC pipes can hold at least 28 pounds of weight before they start bending.
 However, sometimes longer PVC pipes begin to bend under their weight.
 A prime rule of thumb is never to use PVC pipes to hold larger quantities of weight, especially if you don’t want them to become stiff.